IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

   - Import modules using the `import <name>`, `from <module> import`, and `import <name> as <shorthand>` syntax patterns
   - Call functions imported from modules using these different methods
   - Use the question mark syntax to get help on a function
+  - Import and use functions from the math module
 - Writing your own functions
   - Describe why functions are useful
   - Define "parameter" and "argument"